kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 ### Test types

-Level 1 tests, i.e. unit tests, must always pass and as they run in isolation, there is not scenario that they can't be executed.
+Level 1 tests, i.e. unit tests, must always pass and as they run in isolation, there is no scenario in which they can't be executed.

 ### Test deliverables

 Code coverage report that shows the coverage percentage of all the separate source files, preferably in a format that provides a visual representation of the covered code.

-Also an aggregate percentage on the entire source code coverage.
+Also an aggregate percentage of the entire source code coverage.

-### Entry and exit criteria to each phase
+### Entry and exit criteria for each phase

-As long as build does not fail, all the unit tests can be executed.
+As long as the build does not fail, all the unit tests can be executed.
 Exit criteria:

-- All the unit tests should complete successfully.
+- All the unit tests should be completed successfully.
 - Average coverage for each package should be more than or equal to 85%
 - Preferably it should make sure that coverage percentage does not drop as part of a PR for any given source file.

 ### Test completion criteria

-Unit test phase is complete, when all the unit test suites are completed and the coverage and passed/skipped/failed report is generated.
+The unit test phase is complete when all the unit test suites are completed and the coverage and passed/skipped/failed reports are generated.

 ### Metrics to be collected

-Following metrics needs to be collected as part of unit test suite execution:
+The following metrics need to be collected as part of unit test suite execution:

 * Aggregate code coverage for the entire cloud-manager repo.
 * Aggregate code coverage for a package unit test suite.
 * Code coverage for all source files.
-* Aggregate number of all passed, skipped and failed tests for each suite.
+* Aggregate number of all passed, skipped, and failed tests for each suite.
 * For any given failure, the name and the path of the failed test.

 ### Test environment requirements